franmateus/franmateus/README.md

 ### Hi there 👋

-- I’m a data scientist specialized in Finance who loves creating content.
+- I’m a data scientist specialized in corporate finance who also loves creating content.

 - I´m currently working on building statistical, machine learning, and deep learning models for time series forecasting.